FelicitusNeko/hxArchipelago/README.md

 ## How to use

 Just install the package via `haxelib`, then `import ap.Client` into your project, and you should be good to go.
+This project aims to be as functionally identical to apclientpp as possible.

 ### Warning